simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 ### More usable groups

 Active SimpleX Chat users know how broken the current group experience is, and that we plan some major overhaul of the groups protocol – more on that below.
-In the meanwhile, we added some simple features that make groups in their current shape a bit more usable.
+In the meanwhile, we added some simple features that make groups in their current state a bit more usable.

 #### What is this in reply to?

-A major problem is that you can see replies to the messages you've not seen - this would happen both when you've just joined the group, and didn't connect to most other members, and also when other new members join the group and didn't yet connect to you.
-While this problem cannot be solved without major changes, at least there is now ability to see the original message that was replied to via the message information.
+A major problem is that you can see replies to the messages you've not seen before - this would happen both when you just join the group, and didn't connect to most other members, and also when other new members join the group and they didn't yet connect to you – so literally all the time, and the bigger the group gets, the worse it becomes.
+While this problem cannot be solved without major group protocol changes, at least there is now ability to see the original message that was replied to via the message information.

 #### How to connect to this member?